 The image above is a depiction of souls burning in the flames of Purgatory as displayed on the facade of the Church of Ánimas (Capilla de Ánimas) in Santiago de Compostela, Spain.
 Source/License

 “The practice of praying for the dead is, I think, the fundamental origin of the doctrine of purgatory. … We often want to pray for those we love who die.
 It’s actually fairly hard in certain Protestant services I’ve been at … where you don’t pray for the dead.
 My heart wants to pray for the dead that I love.
-That means that I’m one of those Protestants who thinks that there might be something to the doctrine of purgatory.”
+That means that I’m one of those Protestants who think that there might be something to the doctrine of purgatory.”

 This was said by Phillip S. Cary, an American philosopher who serves as a professor at Eastern University.
 I heard it in a course he teaches: The History of Christian Theology.